Reminder a new CPD framework will be launching in 2026 click here for further details.

 • those who are on long term sick or may currently be non-practising for other compassionate reasons.

-Informal CPD is any self-managed learning that is relevant or related to your professional role.
-This could include activities such as private study, on-the-job training, attendance at informal seminars or events where the focus is on knowledge sharing.
+Unstructured learning is any self-managed learning that is relevant or related to the Member’s professional role which has a clear learning purpose, but where there is a less structured approach to the learning content and/or learning method.
+This could include activities such as private study, on-the-job training, attendance at unstructured seminars or events.

-Gain all your informal CPD hours from one reliable resource with isurv - learn more here.
+Gain all your unstructured CPD hours from one reliable resource with isurv - learn more here.

 Activities that do not count as CPD

-Any CPD activity, whether formal or informal, should be planned wherever possible and be relevant to your role or specialism.
+Any CPD activity, whether structured or unstructured, should be planned wherever possible and be relevant to your role or specialism.
 Any activity that does not have a clear learning objective that relates to your role and specialism cannot be considered as appropriate CPD.
-Activities such as networking, social events, informal team building or planning events and involvement on boards, committees or clubs that have little or no relevance to your professional role will not count towards your CPD requirements.
+Activities such as networking, social events, unstructured team building or planning events and involvement on boards, committees or clubs that have little or no relevance to your professional role will not count towards your CPD requirements.

 Mandatory CPD

 In keeping with current arrangements, members who are affiliated with statutory or RICS schemes are still required to comply with these schemes' specific CPD obligations.
-Scheme-specific CPD is counted as formal CPD.
+Scheme-specific CPD is counted as structured = CPD.

 Obligations for firms